 The Journalists Memorial is a powerful symbol of our mission.
 As the Newseum transitions in 2020, the memorial will remain a priority project, even as we remove and store the glass panels, and will continue to be accessible at freedomforuminstitute.org/journalists-memorial.

 The First Amendment tablet belongs to the museum and will be removed from the building as part of our transition.
 We are actively searching for a location where it can be prominently displayed.

-Yes, please visit our events calendar for information about upcoming programs.
+Yes, please visit the Freedom Forum Institute events calendar for information about upcoming programs.